Governor Kristi Noem

 - NEXT ELECTION: NOVEMBER 2022

-- Lawrence County Fatal Crash September 24, 2021DEADWOOD, S.D. ?
-One person died and another was seriously injured in a one-vehicle crash Thursday afternoon north of Deadwood.
+- Moody County Fatal Crash January 24, 2022FLANDREAU, S.D. ?
+One person died and three others were injured in a two-vehicle crash Monday morning west of Flandreau.

 Kristi Noem was elected in November 2018 as the 33rd Governor of South Dakota.
 Kristi is a wife, a mother, and a lifelong rancher, farmer and small business owner, who will bring her experiences to Pierre to improve education and workforce training, take on the drug crisis, improve mental health, and increase transparency – all without raising taxes or making government too big.

 Kristi was born and raised in rural Hamlin County in northeastern South Dakota.
 After a family tragedy, Kristi took over the family’s farm and ranch, stabilizing the operation and providing leadership when it was needed most.
 An avid hunter, she later started a hunting lodge as well.

 Kristi continues to live on the farm and ranch with her husband, Bryon, and three children: Kassidy, Kennedy, and Booker.

 In 2006, Kristi was elected as the 6th District Representative to the South Dakota House of Representatives.
 During her second term, Kristi was elected to leadership by her peers, serving as Assistant Majority Leader.